Spring Yoga session in Two HArbors, Thursday evenings 6-7:15P, march-june, 2019

 Join Hilary Buckwalter Kesti at Minnehaha Middle School in Two Harbors, MN, for a weekly yoga class!
 Class will include yoga asana and a short meditation practice.
 All levels welcome.
 Register through Two Harbors Community Education by following the “learn more” link below.
 Registration is required.

-250 Hour Yoga Teacher Training Program begins in april 2019:
+Our first 300 Hour advanced yoga Teacher Training Program begins in march 2020!

 Know the Depths of Yourself.

 House of the Gathering Yoga School offers opportunities to deepen the practice and understanding of yoga through workshops, retreats, and a 250 hour Yoga Teacher Training Program (YTT).